shahroz-javed/test_ci/README.md

 .env.test for github to use [if no sensitive data in it]
 Tip:
-store production env content in secret and populate in workflow
+don't push from server as it may cause infinite loop of workflow trigger store production env content in secret and populate in workflow

 repo Settings → Secrets and variables → Actions